 Attacked By The Devil

-Are you saved?
-What can give you assurance that you are a Child of God?
-In this sermon from John 1:12-13, Dr. Martyn Lloyd-Jones describes how knowledge of the devil and his crafts can give you surety of your salvation.
+What can give the Christian assurance that they are a child of God?
+In this sermon from John 1:12–13, Dr. Martyn Lloyd-Jones describes how knowledge of the devil and his attacks can give surety of salvation.
 The Christian is faced with deception, temptation, and accusation from the devil.
 These hardships point out the fact that the Christian is not conformed to this world or the prince of this world, the devil.
-Moreover, Dr. Lloyd-Jones points out that, “the Christian is an inevitable rebuke to everybody else.”
-The world does not hate the ‘good’ moral man, but the world hates the good moral Christian.
+Moreover, Dr. Lloyd-Jones points out that “the Christian is an inevitable rebuke to everybody else.”
+The world does not hate the “good” and moral person, but the world hates the good moral Christian.
 Dr. Lloyd-Jones elaborates on the particulars of living in the world as a Christian and how to understand the attacks of the devil as evidences of the identity of the Christian as a child of God rather than a child of the devil.
 This sermon challenges how the Christian fights for assurance and gives hope to the individual struggling with sin, temptation, and accusation.
-If you find yourself wondering, “Am I a Christian?” this sermon is for you!
-If you think, “Can I be saved if I am struggling with sin?” this sermon is for you.

 About Dr. Martyn Lloyd-Jones